-- Property must be located within the Town of Amherst. - Owner-occupancy within the primary household, for at least 60% of the year. - Household income under 100% Area Median Income limits. - ADU is permitted in project property's zoning district either "by-right" or through a Zoning Board of Appeal Special Use Permit. \For assistance regarding the zoning district applicable to your specific property, contact Thomas Voigt at the Amherst Planning Department (716) 631-7118 or tvoigt@amherst.ny.us. - Owner must be willing to maintain ADU occupancy and follow good-faith solicitation practices for ADU when unit is vacant for the duration of the regulatory term (10 years). - Property must not host more than one ADU, upon completion of the project. - Property must be current on all Property Taxes and up to date on all applicable debts (i.e mortgages, HELOCs, etc.). - Property cannot have a Reverse Mortgage. - Property does not have any open property maintenance code violations, unless applying to resolve violations applicable to an existing ADU. - Completed ADU cannot be a Short-Term Rental.
+- Property must be located within the Town of Amherst. - Owner-occupancy within the primary household, for at least 60% of the year. - Household income under 100% Area Median Income limits. - ADU is permitted in project property's zoning district either "by-right" or through a Zoning Board of Appeal Special Use Permit.
+For assistance regarding the zoning district applicable to your specific property, contact the Amherst Planning Department (716) 631-7051 or planningemail@amherst.ny.us. - Owner must be willing to maintain ADU occupancy and follow good-faith solicitation practices for ADU when unit is vacant for the duration of the regulatory term (10 years). - Property must not host more than one ADU, upon completion of the project. - Property must be current on all Property Taxes and up to date on all applicable debts (i.e. mortgages, HELOCs, etc.). - Property cannot have a Reverse Mortgage. - Property does not have any open property maintenance code violations, unless applying to resolve violations applicable to an existing ADU. - Completed ADU cannot be a Short-Term Rental.

-If the above thresholds are met, the application will then be scored by the Program Selection Committee according to the following Project Feasibility priorities:
+If the above thresholds are met, the application will then be screened by the Program Selection Committee according to the following Project Feasibility priorities:

-A. Zoning: All proposed ADUs must meet zoning code and dimensional standards, whether allowed "by-right" or requiring a Special Use Permit depending upon the zoning district the host property is located within (up to 35 points).

-- i) ADU is permitted "by-right" (15 points) or requires a Special Use Permit (10 points). - ii) Envisioned ADU's ability to meet zoning standards for setbacks (5 points); off-street parking (5 points); and, lot coverage limits (5 points) based on the limitations of the current lot/property without variances. - Suitable conditions of the host property, including such considerations as conforming to minimum lot dimensions; no slope or easement limitations; or other factors creating or adding to existing nonconformities (5 points).
+- A. Zoning: All proposed ADUs must meet zoning code and dimensional standards, whether allowed "by-right" or requiring a Special Use Permit depending upon the zoning district the host property is located within. - i) ADU is permitted "by-right" or requires a Special Use Permit. - ii) Envisioned ADU's ability to meet zoning standards for setbacks; off-street parking; and, lot coverage limits based on the limitations of the current lot/property without variances. - iii) Suitable conditions of the host property, including such considerations as conforming to minimum lot dimensions; no slope or easement limitations; or other factors creating or adding to existing non-conformities. - Site Visits may be conducted by the Program Selection Committee to confirm host property's conditions. - B. Expected Project Cost & Financial Assistance: Priority for award will focus on projects that can be developed under the grant maximums (without additional assistance) or where applicants can demonstrate a strong ability to fund the gap for construction. - i) Projects that can be constructed under the maximum award of \$125,000, including soft costs. - ii) For projects expected to be over the maximum grant award of \$125,000, including soft costs: